Raphaël Adicéam

-Raphaël Adicéam (born 3 July 1990) is a French professional footballer who plays as a goalkeeper for Championnat National 2 club Beauvais.
+Raphaël Adicéam (born 3 July 1990) is a French professional footballer who plays as a goalkeeper for Championnat National 3 club Les Sables VF.

 Career

 While playing for Amiens, Adicéam made his professional debut in a 2–1 Coupe de la Ligue loss to Clermont on 9 August 2016.

 On 3 January 2022, Adicéam signed for Championnat National 2 side Beauvais.

+On 21 September 2023, Adicéam joined Auxerre until the end of the season.